 Malones Early Learning Center, Inc. observes closing times.
-Any child still at the facility after closing time will be charged a late fee of \$5.00 per child for every 5 minutes or portion there of he/she is at the facility after closing times.
+Any child still at the facility after closing time will be charged a late fee of \$5.00 per child for being late 1 to 5 minutes after 5 minutes after the first 5 minutes you will be charged \$5.00 a minutes he/she is at the facility after closing times.
+The late fee must be paid on or before your child/ren next day of attendance.
 Subsequent offenses can or could result in termination of childcare services.
 All late fees must be paid before the next day of attendance.
 The center will make all due effort to contact parents and emergency contacts listed on the enrollment application.
 For this reason, it is imperative that the center have valid up-to-date emergency contact numbers on file.
 If no contact has been made by the parent or guardian 30 minutes after closing, the center will contact outside authorities, such as, the child abuse hotline, police, and so forth.
 The center staff will accept responsibility for the child's protection and well-being until the parent or an outside authority arrives.
 The center staff will not hold the child responsible for the situation and the discussion of this issue will only be with the parent or the guardian, never with the child.